Mucuna pruriens benefits are due to its antioxidant effects and its high L-dopamine content.

 - Diabetes: may improve blood sugar levels

 - Snake bites

 Mucuna side effects and risks

-Fortunately, these beans contain far below any toxic level of cyanide, so they do not pose a risk for cyanide poisoning [R].
+Fortunately, these beans contain far below any toxic level of cyanide.
+So they do not pose a risk for cyanide poisoning.

-Supplemental mucuna powder is very unlikely a cause of side effects.
-Eating more than 15-30 grams a day for 12-20 weeks was very safe, according to Examine.com [R].
+Supplemental mucuna powder or mucuna seed extracts are very unlikely a cause of side effects.
+Eating more than 15-30 grams a day for 12-20 weeks was very safe, according to Examine.com.